List of active duty United States three-star officers: Statutory limits

-The President may also designate positions of importance and responsibility to other agencies in the executive branch aside from the Coast Guard and National Oceanic and Atmospheric Administration to be held by an officer with the grade of vice admiral, with corresponding pay and allowance.
+The president may also designate positions of importance and responsibility to other agencies in the executive branch aside from the Coast Guard and National Oceanic and Atmospheric Administration to be held by an officer with the rank of vice admiral, with corresponding pay and allowance.

 Exceptions

-Exceptions exist that allow for the promotion of three-star officers beyond statutory limits.
-The secretary of defense can designate up to 49 three-star officers, who do not count against any service's general- or flag-officer limit, to serve in one of several joint positions.
-For three-star officers, these include senior positions on the Joint Staff such as the director of the Joint Staff, vice chief of the National Guard Bureau, and deputy commanders of unified combatant commands.
+Exceptions exist that allow for the appointment of three-star officers beyond statutory limits.
+The secretary of defense can designate up to 232 officers, who do not count against any service's general or flag officer limit, to serve in several joint positions.
+For three-star officers, these include senior positions on the Joint Staff such as the director of the Joint Staff and deputy commanders of unified combatant commands.
 Officers serving in certain intelligence positions are not counted against statutory limits, including the deputy director of the Central Intelligence Agency, associate director for military affairs of the Central Intelligence Agency, and the advisor for military affairs to the director of National Intelligence.
-The President may also add up to 15 three-star slots to one service if they are offset by removing an equivalent number from other services.
-Finally, all statutory limits may be waived at the President's discretion during time of war or national emergency.
+The president can appoint additional three-star officers in any one service, in excess of that service's three-star limit, as long as they are offset by reducing an equivalent number of three-stars from other services.
+Finally, all statutory limits may be waived at the president's discretion during time of war or national emergency.

 Appointment

-Like four-star ranks, three-star ranks are temporary, being tied to positions where the officeholder is authorized to assume said rank.
+Like with four-stars, three-star grade of ranks are temporary in nature; officers may only achieve three stars if they are appointed to positions that require or allow the officer to hold the rank.
 Their rank expires with the expiration of their term of office, which is normally set by statute.
-The president nominates three-star officers from any eligible officers holding one-star grade and above who also meet the other requirements for the position, based on the advice of their respective executive department secretary, service secretary, and if applicable the joint chiefs.
+The president nominates three-star officers from any eligible officers holding one-star rank and above who also meet the other requirements for the position, based on the advice of their respective executive department secretary, service secretary, and if applicable the Joint Chiefs.
 The nominee must be confirmed via majority by the Senate before the appointee can take office and thus assume the rank.
-Senate committees may hold hearings to consider any nominee for appointment to three-star grade, but usually only convene for nominations of selected four-star positions.

-While it is rare for three-star or four-star nominations to face even token opposition in the Senate, nominations that do face opposition due to controversy surrounding the nominee in question are typically withdrawn.
+While it is rare for nominations to face even token opposition in the Senate, nominations that do face opposition due to controversy surrounding the nominee in question are typically withdrawn.